-An innovative program – brand new to the college – providing students with analytical knowledge in an evolving business landscape
+An innovative program – leveraging the expertise of our straight-from-industry faculty – that provides students with analytical knowledge to navigate an evolving business landscape

 - A Bachelor’s degree from an accredited university or college.

 - A Statement of Purpose outlining your reasons for desiring the degree.

 - An up-to-date Resume.

 - 3 Letters of Recommendation.

 - An official and competitive (60th percentile or higher) GRE or GMAT score.